 Chemical controls: See insecticide list at back of leaflet.
-Metaldehyde based slug pellets can endanger the environment, pets and water quality so use Ferric Phosphate based products wherever possible.
+Metaldehyde based slug pellets can endanger the environment, pets and water quality and will be withdrawn from 30 June 2020 so use Ferric Phosphate based products wherever possible.

 Thrips (Thunderflies)

 Description: These tiny cream, yellow or black coloured flies are only 3-4mm long and feed on leaves and flowers.
 They cause a silvery speckling and sometimes distortion.
 They can also transmit viruses.
 Thrips can be blown long distances by the wind and adults can over winter in the soil.
 In the past couple of years the Glasshouse Thrips has caused significant damage to outdoor Viburnum species, in particular, V. tinus as well as Bay and Elaegnus.